awslabs/aws-support-tools/Systems Manager/SSMAgent-Toolkit-Windows/SSMAgent-Toolkit/README.md

 Managed(hybrid) Instance Registration               Skip                                                                          The instance is not configured as Managed(hybrid) Instance.
 Metadata will be used to get the InstanceId and Region
 EC2 instance metadata accessible                    Pass                                                                          EC2 InstanceID = i-abcdef01234567890, Region = us-east-1
 IAM instance profile                                SSMInstanceProfile                                                            IAM instance profile SSMInstanceProfile is attached to the instance
 IAM profile credential valid                        Pass                                                                          IAM instance profile`'s credential is up to date.
-IAM credential Expiration timestamp is 09/18/2021 01:49:12.
+IAM credential Expiration timestamp is 10/01/2021 18:26:44.
-                                                                                                                                  The Last update is 09/17/2021 19:29:32 UTC
+                                                                                                                                  The Last update is 10/01/2021 12:17:17 UTC
-LocalSystem account user API assume role            arn:aws:sts::012345678901:assumed-role/SSMInstanceProfile/i-abcdef01234567890 The role and the instance in the ARN should match the role in the metadata and the current instanceID ssm.us-east-1.amazonaws.com accessible              Pass                                                                          Endpoint IP address is 52.46.145.233 ec2messages.us-east-1.amazonaws.com accessible      Pass                                                                          Endpoint IP address is 52.46.138.63 ssmmessages.us-east-1.amazonaws.com accessible      Pass                                                                          Endpoint IP address is 52.46.132.109
+LocalSystem account user API assume role            arn:aws:sts::012345678901:assumed-role/SSMInstanceProfile/i-abcdef01234567890 The role and the instance in the ARN should match the metadata\hybrid registration ssm.us-east-1.amazonaws.com accessible              Pass                                                                          Endpoint IP address is 52.46.145.233 ec2messages.us-east-1.amazonaws.com accessible      Pass                                                                          Endpoint IP address is 52.46.138.63 ssmmessages.us-east-1.amazonaws.com accessible      Pass                                                                          Endpoint IP address is 52.46.132.109